 Muench is a Louisville, KY based band that has a long

 and rich past.
-The group today consists of three original members,
+The group today consists of two original members,

 members rotate both the instrumental and vocal lead.
 The experience

 and professional background of each individual shines through

 their enthusiasm and personal enjoyment of each performance.